 |

-started his own excellent website, well worth a look:
+Richard has his own excellent website, well worth a look:

 For

-concen- tration of Paleolithic artifact material
+concentration of Paleolithic flint artifact material

-appearing beneath the surface of his property in the Colne river valley.
-Much
+appearing beneath the surface of his property in the Colne river

 of this lithic material incorporates the classic simple